mpdf/mpdf.github.io/css-stylesheets/supported-css.md

 margin:1pt 2pt; will set top and bottom to 1pt, left and right to 2pt

-margin:1pt 2pt 3pt; will set top to 1pt, left and right to 2pt, and bottom to 3pt (mPDF &gt;= 4.0)
+margin:1pt 2pt 3pt; will set top to 1pt, left and right to 2pt, and bottom to 3pt (mPDF >= 4.0)

 margin:1pt 2pt 3pt 4pt; will set all values in order: top&gt;right&gt;bottom&gt;left